Sunflower Seeds: All You Ever Want to Know: Plant, Harvest, Cook

 - Choose a spot in your garden, where the flowers will get plenty of sun.

 - They do best with at least six hours of sun.
-Shade is not important, therefore they can get continual sun without harming them.
+The shade is not essential.
+Therefore they can get continual sun without harming them.

 - They also need lots of water, especially early on in the growing season.

-- The flowers should be planted at a very specific distance from one another, which depends on what kind of sunflowers are bought.
+- The flowers should be planted at a particular distance from one another, which depends on what kind of sunflowers are bought.
 Therefore, read the individual seed packets.

 Sunflower Seeds Nutrition Facts